Dekoder-py/blog-site/src/content/posts/daydream.md

 My group created [Virus Shooter](https://dekoder-py.itch.io/daydream-virus-shooter), a 2D platformer where you sacrifice your health to shoot your weapon.
 I had previous experience making games with Godot, but I learned some new things, such as how to make the health display, bullets, and how to collaborate with others using Git branches.
 We also submitted our game to [Daydream Global](https://itch.io/jam/daydream-global), where it's competing against all the games made at other Daydream events around the world.

+You can watch Hack Club's summary of the event [here](https://youtu.be/vvdoW2gh9YU)!